 As I’ve said repeatedly with any box office guesstimates for nearly a year, we are in unpredictable territory.
-However, I’ll say Raya makes between $7-$11 million and I’ll go a bit on the low end of that range.
+However, I’ll say Raya makes between $11-$14million and I’ll go a bit on the higher end of that range.

 Seven and a half years after DreamWorks Animation had a prehistoric animated comedic hit on their hands with the original, The Croods: A New Age hits theaters this Wednesday.
 It will surely be a different box office story in these COVID times as part 2 will follow with its PVOD unveiling in time for Christmas.
 The toon is directed by Joel Crawford and returns the vocal stylings of Nicolas Cage, Emma Stone, Ryan Reynolds, Catherine Keener, and Cloris Leachman.
 New faces behind the mics include Peter Dinklage, Leslie Mann, and Kelly Marie Tran.